locationtech-labs/geopyspark/docs/guides/tms.rst

 below.

 Once a TMS server is constructed, we need to make the contents visible by binding the server.
-The :meth:`tms.bind` method can take a ``host`` and/or a ``port``, where the former is a string, and the latter is an integer.
+The :meth:`~geopyspark.geotrellis.tms.bind` method can take a ``host`` and/or a ``port``, where the former is a string, and the latter is an integer.
 Providing neither will result in a TMS server accessible from localhost on a random port.
 If the server should be accessible from the outside world, a ``host`` value of ``"0.0.0.0"`` may be used.

-A call to :meth:`tms.bind` is then followed by a call to :meth:`tms.url_pattern`, which provides a string that gives the template for the tiles furnished by the TMS server.
+A call to :meth:`~geopyspark.geotrellis.tms.bind` is then followed by a call to :meth:`~geopyspark.geotrellis.tms.url_pattern`, which provides a string that gives the template for the tiles furnished by the TMS server.
 This template string may be copied directly into geojson.io_, for example.
-When the TMS server is no longer needed, its resources can be freed by a call to :meth:`tms.unbind`.
+When the TMS server is no longer needed, its resources can be freed by a call to :meth:`~geopyspark.geotrellis.tms.unbind`.

 .. code-block:: python